ZackWilde27/Z3dPy/README.md

     myMesh.rotation = zp.VectorAdd(myMesh.rotation, [1, 2, 3])
 ```

-Everything is coloured with it's normal direction, so X is red, Y is green, Z is blue.

 <br>

 # Exporting Mesh

 Export your mesh as an OBJ, DAE, or X3D file.
-- UV coordinates are supported, kinda.
+- UVs are supported, kinda.
 - LoadMesh() will automatically triangulate n-gons.
 - If materials are exported in an OBJ, LoadMesh() will automatically separate it into a list of meshes to be put in a Thing, and colour them based on the mtl file.
 <br>